LDAP Authentication/SSO

 - Directory service (or directory information service) - A hierarchical database system that stores and organizes information about network resources, users, and other objects in a centralized location.

 - Active Directory - Microsoft's implementation of the active directory service commonly used in corporate organisations.
-Other implementations are: OpenLDAP, 389 Directory Server Apache Directory Server etc.
+Other implementations are: OpenLDAP, 389 Directory Serverm Apache Directory Server etc.

 - LDAP (Lightweight Directory Access Protocol) - A protocol for accessing and managing directory information services.
-It facilitates unified access to user information for enabling single sign-on (SSO) capabilities across different applications.
-In this documentation the name of the protocol is used interchangeably with directory information service.
+It facilitates a unified access to user information for enabling single sign-on (SSO) capabilities across different applications.
+In this documentation the name of the protocol is used interchangably with directory information service.

 CN=John Doe,OU=Users,DC=example,DC=com